-Principally consists of securities borrowed and resale agreements.
+(3) Principally consists of securities borrowed and resale agreements.
 The underlying securities have been segregated to satisfy certain regulatory requirements.

-(3) Total financial assets at fair value classified within level 3 approximate 1% of "Total assets" on the consolidated statement of financial condition.
+(4) Level 3 assets were 3% of Total financial assets at fair value and 2% of "Total assets" in the consolidated statement of financial condition.